AartikSarma/tidyseq/README.md

 - **Informative Visualization**: Publication-ready plots for data exploration and result interpretation
 - **Robust Error Handling**: Clear error messages and validation to prevent common mistakes
 - **Automated Reporting**: Generate comprehensive HTML reports with a single function
+- **Educational Explanations**: Built-in explanations with example R code to help you understand what each function is doing
 - **Flexible Design**: Use the complete workflow or individual components as needed

 ## Installation